Sara Zyskind: Life

-At the age of 12 she saw her world crushing down around her after the Nazis invaded her town on 8 September 1939.
-Within three months of the occupation the town's residents of Jewish origin were required to move into a newly designated Ghetto, which was subsequently declared off limits to outsiders on 8 February 1940 and sealed to the outside world on 1 May 1940.
-Her mother, who endured the ensuing privations with uncommon tact and cheerfulness, died the same year.
+At age 12, the German occupation radically altered the conditions of her childhood and family life.
+Within three months the town's residents of Jewish origin were required to move into a newly designated Ghetto, which was subsequently declared off limits to outsiders on 8 February 1940 and sealed to the outside world on 1 May 1940.
+Her mother, whom Zyskind later remembered for her composure during this period, died later that year.
 She and her father mutually supported each other during the following years, successfully evading arrest and deportation, until he died during the Passover of 1943.

-Upon the "liquidation" of the Ghetto Zyskind was deported to Auschwitz in August 1944, at the age of 16 (her inmate number was 55091), and thence to the Mittelsteine Nazi concentration camp, 17 kilometres to the north-west of Kłodzko (Ger., Glatz), the latter being then an all-female subcamp of the Gross-Rosen, and subsequently to the Grafenort Nazi concentration camp, 27 kilometres away (12 km south of Kłodzko), where at the end of the War the hundreds of prisoners held there (virtually all Jewish women deported from the Łódź area) were worked at a murderous pace building trenches in the Nazis' frantic attempts to fortify their retreat against the advancing Soviet forces — and where Zyskind concluded that she would not be able survive her wartime ordeal.
-She writes:The work was far beyond our capacity.
-We were nothing but living skeletons, unable to lift the shovelfuls of heavy soil above our heads, let alone work at the speed demanded of us.After the liberation she returned to Łódź in the spring of 1945, at the age of 17, only to find her entire world of human relations completely wiped out, at which time she decided to emigrate to Palestine.
-She left Poland on forged wartime papers with a group of other refugees from Łódź.
-(Zyskind would not return to Poland until 1988 when she, then aged 61, together with her husband and their three children would visit Łódź and Auschwitz.)
-Aided by a Jewish relief group called Escape, they wandered across Europe for two years, crossing national frontiers surreptitiously.
+Upon the "liquidation" of the Ghetto Zyskind was deported to Auschwitz in August 1944.
+At the age of 16, she was deported to Auschwitz and registered as prisoner number 55091.
+She was later sent to Mittelsteine, an all-female Gross-Rosen subcamp located about 17 kilometres northwest of Kłodzko, then known as Glatz.
+She subsequently was moved to the Grafenort Nazi concentration camp, 27 kilometres away (12 km south of Kłodzko).
+At the end of the war the hundreds of prisoners held there (virtually all Jewish women deported from the Łódź area) were forced to march under brutal conditions, building trenches to fortify the Nazis' retreat against the advancing Soviet forces.
+Zyskind concluded that she would not be able survive her wartime ordeal.
+The work was far beyond our capacity.
+We were nothing but living skeletons, unable to lift the shovelfuls of heavy soil above our heads, let alone work at the speed demanded of us.In the spring of 1945, after the liberation, she returned to Łódź only to find that deportations and killings destroyed much of the family and social network in which she had grown up.
+She eventually decided to emigrate to Palestine and left Poland on forged wartime papers with a group of other refugees from Łódź.
+Because of British restrictions on Jewish emigration, they wandered across Europe for two years, crossing national frontiers aided by a Jewish relief group called Escape.
 She finally reached Palestine on 15 May 1947.
-Because of British restrictions on Jewish emigration.
+Zyskind would not return to Poland until 1988.